-NBA Rumors: Bradley Beal To Nuggets For Porter Jr, Harris & Multiple Draft Picks, ‘Bleacher Report’ Suggests
+NBA Rumors: Bradley Beal To Nuggets For Porter Jr., Harris, & Multiple Draft Picks, ‘Bleacher Report’ Suggests

 Despite suffering a huge disappointment in the 2018-19 NBA season, the Washington Wizards made it clear to everyone in the league that they have no intention of trading All-Star shooting guard Bradley Beal this summer.
-However, things are started to change in Washington once Beal refuses to sign the massive contract extension that they recently offered and demands a trade from the Wizards.
+However, things are starting to change in Washington as Beal refuses to sign the massive contract extension they recently offered and demands a trade from the Wizards.

 Bradley Beal has said on numerous occasions that he wants to spend the rest of his NBA career in Washington, but if the Wizards don’t show him a clear path to title contention, he could follow the footsteps of other NBA superstars and chase for his first NBA championship title somewhere else.
 In his recent article, Andy Bailey of Bleacher Report listed Beal as one of the NBA players who are in desperate need of a trade.